Selaginella tortipila

 Selaginella tortipila is a species in the family Selaginellaceae commonly known as twistedhiar spikemoss.
-It is mainly found in southeastern United states in states like North Carolina, South Carolina, Georgia and Alabama, specifically in the region of Appalachian mountains and piedmont.
+It is mainly found in southeastern United States in states like North Carolina, South Carolina, Georgia and Alabama, specifically in the region of Appalachian mountains and piedmont.
 S. tortipila is a small and green plant which grows on rocky outcrops and granitic surfaces.
-Historically, there has been a long debate over whether S. tortipila and its closely relative Selaginella sherwoodii with some scientist claiming that taxonomically there are the same species.
+Historically, there has been a long debate over whether S. tortipila and its closely relative Selaginella sherwoodii with some scientist claiming that taxonomically they are the same species.
 Recently, some classified S. sherwoodii as an ecological form of S. tortipila.
-The naming of S. tortipila is retraced back in 1865 by A, Braun and the description of S. sherwoodii by Underwood in 1902.
+The naming of S. tortipila is retraced back in 1865 by A. Braun and the description of S. sherwoodii by Lucien Underwood in 1902.

 Introduction

 In the Carolinas in the United States southeastern region, exists a mat-forming lycophyte that develops well in extreme rocky environments.
 Several botanists have investigated its ability to resist drought, inhabit bare rock habitats and outcompete early successions plants in extreme conditions.
 Past and ongoing research has classified S. tortipila among pioneer species with an amazing morphological plasticity characterized by changes in growth pattern in both moisture and light conditions.